wwatson4506/TeensyRA8876-8080/README.md

 ```
 ***
 ### CONFIG FILE
+UPDATE: A little over 200ms performance improvement can be had by defining "USE_FAST_CLOCK_MODE" in the config file shown below.

 Both 8080 Parallel and SPI libraries have config file.
 Config file for FlexIO 8080 parallel:
 ```